 Weapons and Equipment

-Counter-Strike: Global Offensive includes over 29 lethal guns to choose from, split up into five categories: Pistols, Submachine Guns, Rifles (both Assault Rifles and Sniper Rifles), and Heavy Weapons (both Shotguns and Machine Guns).
+Counter-Strike: Global Offensive includes over 29 lethal guns to choose from, split up into four categories: Pistols, Submachine Guns, Rifles (both Assault Rifles and Sniper Rifles), and Heavy Weapons (both Shotguns and Machine Guns).
 The game also has six types of grenades (and a single-use taser), each varying in utility.
 Players can equip only one primary weapon (Submachine Guns, Rifles, and Heavy Weapons) and one secondary weapon (Pistols) at a time.
 They may also carry up to three grenades at a time (each of which must be unique) and one taser at a time.
-(In later PC/Mac versions on Classic Competitive mode, this was changed to four grenades, two of which could be flashbangs)
+(In the later Steam version on Classic Competitive mode, this was changed to four grenades, two of which could be flashbangs)

-In Classic game modes, most of the weapons and equipment must be bought using the game's currency (gained by completing matches, winning matches, performing objectives, and getting kills).
+In Classic game modes, most of the weapons and equipment must be bought throughout the match using the in-game currency (gained by completing rounds, winning rounds, performing objectives, and getting kills).

-All pistols have a +50% kill cash bonus in Classic Casual mode.
+All pistols (other than the CZ75-Auto) have a +50% kill cash bonus in Classic Casual mode.
+The CZ75-Auto has a -66% kill cash penalty (-50% in Classic Casual mode).

 - Glock-18, P2000, USP-S